Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

-In order to achieve the optimal average bound charge density, one of the primary domain states involved in the twin should have a larger bound charge density, and the other should have a smaller bound charge density than the aimed average value $\sigma_{\rm T}$.
+More precisely, in order to achieve the optimal average bound charge density, one of the primary domain states involved in the twin should have a larger bound charge density, and the other should have a smaller bound charge density than the aimed average value $\sigma_{\rm T}$.
 There is only one domain state capable to create a larger bound charge contribution -- that with the polarization perpendicular and directed towards the head-to-head domain wall with the considered orientation.
-The inequalities $0 < P_{\rm S}' < \sigma_{\rm T} < 2P_{\rm S}'$ imply that for the smaller bound charge state, one can speculate about various domains with the polarization at 60$^{\circ}$ with respect to the normal axis of the ($1\bar{1}0$) wall.
-The experimentally identified state with 0$^{\circ}$ is nevertheless a more natural choice already because it has polarization in the direction of the applied voltage.
-In addition, the pair of the experimentally identified states in the twins are connected by the lowest-energy neutral domain walls according to the Gibzburg-Landau-Devonshire calculations, the O90{100} walls\cite{marton2010domain}.
-Moreover, the combination of states with perpendicular polarization is probably convenient also from the point of view of the maintaining of the macroscopic mechanical compatibility\cite{marton2010domain}.
-In addition, the experimentally observed twinning type differs from the other possibilities by the conservation of the overall macroscopic mirror symmetry located at the CDW plane.
-Finally, the average bound charge matching condition implies that the fraction of the voltage-favored primary domain state should be about $\nu \doteq 0.7 P_{\rm S}/ P_{\rm S}'$.
-Considering that $P_{\rm S}'$ can be by 10-20 percent\cite{wieder1955electrical, marton2010domain} larger than $P_{\rm S}$, we derive that $\nu \approx 60$ percent which is again in a very good rough agreement with the observations in the optical images.
+The inequalities $0 < P_{\rm S}' < \sigma_{\rm T} < 2P_{\rm S}'$ imply that for the smaller bound charge state, one can speculate about the polarization at 60$^{\circ}$ with respect to the ($1\bar{1}0$) axis of the wall.
+The experimentally identified state with 0$^{\circ}$ is nevertheless the most natural choice because it has polarization in the direction of the applied voltage.
+In addition, the pair of the experimentally identified states in the twins are mechanically compatible, connected by the lowest-energy neutral domain walls according to the Ginzburg-Landau-Devonshire calculations, the O90\{100\} walls\cite{marton2010domain}, and they allow to maintain the overall macroscopic mirror symmetry located at the CDW plane.
+Last but not least, the average bound charge matching condition implies that the fraction of the voltage-favored primary domain state should be about $\nu \doteq 0.7 P_{\rm S}/ P_{\rm S}'$.
+Considering that $P_{\rm S}'$ can be by 10-20 percent\cite{wieder1955electrical, marton2010domain} larger than $P_{\rm S}$, we derive that this fraction is $\nu \approx 60$ percent, which is indeed in a very good rough agreement with the observations in the optical images.